Resume Writing Guide

 It is advantageous not to submit job/business references with your application but mention that they are available on request only.
 Employers usually ask for references when they actually need them.
 This is a strong indication that an employer is interested in you.

 Generally, most information referring to a job resume is applicable to a CV and vice versa.
 However, you should be aware that there might be subtle conventions associated with the international/overseas job application process within different countries.

 - functional resume,

 - keyword resume,

 - combined resume,

 - targeted resumes to name some.

 In process of your resume writing check the spelling and grammar of your resume.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your resume, bring it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your resume, bring it to a professional for assistance.